 C408.1.1 Commissioning plan.
 A commissioning plan shall be developed by a registered design professional or qualified commissioning authority and shall include the items listed in this section.
-Items 1 - 4 shall be included with the construction documents, and items 5 - 8 shall be submitted prior to the first mechanical inspection.
-For projects where no mechanical inspection is required, items 5 - 8 shall be submitted prior to the first electrical inspection. ((A commissioning plan shall be developed by a registered design professional or approved agency and shall include the following items:))
+Items 1 - 4 shall be included with the construction documents, and items 5 - 8

-- 1. A narrative description of the activities that will be accomplished during each phase of commissioning, including the personnel intended to accomplish each of the activities. - 2.
-Roles and responsibilities of the commissioning team, including statement of qualifications of the commissioning authority in accordance with Section C408.1. - 3.
-A schedule of activities including systems testing and balancing, functional testing, and supporting documentation. - 4.
-Where the qualified commissioning authority is an employee of one of the registered design professionals of record or an employee or subcontractor of the project contractor, an In-House Commissioning Disclosure and Conflict Management Plan shall be submitted with the commissioning plan.
-This Plan shall disclose the qualified commissioning authority's contractual relationship with other team members and provide a conflict management plan demonstrating that the qualified commissioning authority is free to identify any issues discovered and report directly to the owner. - ((4)) 5.
-A listing of the specific equipment, appliances or systems to be tested and a description of the tests to be performed. - ((5)) 6.
-Functions to be tested. - ((6)) 7.
-Conditions under which the test will be performed. - ((7)) 8.
+1 shall be submitted prior to the first mechanical inspection.
+For projects where no mechanical 2 inspection is required, items $5 - 8$ shall be submitted prior to the first electrical inspection.
+3 ((A commissioning plan shall be developed by a registered design professional or approved 4 agency and shall include the following items:)) 5 1.
+A narrative description of the activities that will be accomplished during each phase of 6 commissioning, including the personnel intended to accomplish each of the activities.
+7 2.
+Roles and responsibilities of the commissioning team, including statement of 8 qualifications of the commissioning authority in accordance with Section C408.1.
+9 3.
+A schedule of activities including systems testing and balancing, functional testing, 10 and supporting documentation.
+11 4.
+Where the qualified commissioning authority is an employee of one of the registered 12 design professionals of record or an employee or subcontractor of the project contractor, an In- 13 House Commissioning Disclosure and Conflict Management Plan shall be submitted with the 14 commissioning plan.
+This Plan shall disclose the qualified commissioning authority's contractual 15 relationship with other team members and provide a conflict management plan demonstrating 16 that the qualified commissioning authority is free to identify any issues discovered and report 17 directly to the owner.
+18 ((4)) 5.
+A listing of the specific equipment, appliances or systems to be tested and a 19 description of the tests to be performed.
+20 ((5)) 6 .
+Functions to be tested.
+21 ((6)) 7 .
+Conditions under which the test will be performed.
+22 ((7)) 8 .
 Measurable criteria for performance.

-procedures and results shall be completed and certified by the registered design professional or approved agency and provided to the building owner.
-The report shall be identified as "Preliminary Commissioning Report" and shall identify:
+23 ((C408.1.2 Preliminary commissioning report.
+A preliminary report of commissioning test 24 procedures and results shall be completed and certified by the registered design professional 25 or ((approved agency)) gualified commissioning authority and provided to the building 26 owner.
+The report shall be identified as "Preliminary Commissioning Report" and shall 27 identify:

-- 1. Itemization of deficiencies found during testing required by this section that have not been corrected at the time of report preparation. - 2.
-Deferred tests that cannot be performed at the time of report preparation because of climatic conditions, with anticipated date of completion. - 3.
-Climatic conditions required for performance of the deferred tests. - 4.
-Record of progress and completion of operator training.))
+Itemization of deficiencies found during testing required by this section that have not been corrected at the time of report preparation.

+- 3. Climatic conditions required for performance of the deferred tests.

+4. Record of progress and completion of operator training.))

 C408.1.2.1 Acceptance of report.
-Buildings, or portions thereof, shall not pass the final mechanical and electrical inspections or obtain a certificate of occupancy, until such time as the code official has received a letter of transmittal from the building owner acknowledging that the building owner has received the ((Preliminary)) Commissioning Report required by Section C408.1.3.4 and the completed ((Completion of the)) Commissioning Compliance Checklist (Figure C408.1.2.1) ((is deemed to satisfy this requirement)).
+Buildings, or portions thereof, shall not pass the final mechanical and electrical inspections or obtain a certificate of occupancy, until such time as the code official has received a letter of transmittal from the building owner acknowledging that the building owner has received the ((Preliminary)) Commissioning Report required by Section C408.1.3.4 and the completed ((.
+Completion of the)) Commissioning Compliance Checklist (Figure C408.1.2.1) ((is deemed to satisfy this requirement)).